What is GemCarbo?

 Breathlessness

 You may feel mildly breathless soon after you have gemcitabine.
-If this happens, let your nurse or doctor know.
 This usually gets better by itself.
+But if you feel breathless, let your doctor, nurse or pharmacist know.

 Common side effects